 Your choice of CBD isolate, full-spectrum CBD, or broad-spectrum CBD will determine what you get in your product along with the actual CBD.

 - Full-spectrum CBD contains all of the naturally available compounds of the cannabis plant, including THC.
-However, in hemp-derived full-spectrum CBD, the THC will be no more than 0.3 percent.
+However, in hemp-derived full-spectrum CBD, the THC will be no more than 0.3 percent at the dry weight.
+THC levels rise when the flowers are extracted into oil.

-- Broad-spectrum CBD has all of the naturally occurring compounds, except THC.
+- Broad-spectrum CBD has all of the naturally occurring compounds, except all of the THC—or all but a very tiny amount–is typically removed.

-- CBD isolate is the purest form of CBD, isolated from the other compounds of the cannabis plant.
+- CBD isolate is the purest form of CBD, isolated from the other compounds of the hemp plant.
 CBD isolate should have no THC.

 So, which should you choose?
 Some people prefer full-spectrum because they want the whole kit-and-caboodle of the cannabis plant’s benefits — with all the cannabinoids and other compounds working in synergy.